Kazuya Takahashi

 Kazuya Takahashi (高橋 和也, Takahashi Kazuya) is a Japanese actor, singer, songwriter and bassist.
-He was a vocalist and bassist of Otokogumi, the Japanese rock band which was active during late 80s and early 90s.
-Takahashi has appeared in more than fifty films since 1988.
+He was a vocalist and bassist of Otokogumi, the Japanese rock band which was active during late 1980s and early 1990s.
+Takahashi has appeared in more than 50 films since 1988.

 Career

 He was a vocalist and bassist of Otokogumi, the Japanese rock band debuted in August, 1988.
 The debut single titled "Daybreak" recorded the weekly Top Singles Sales on the Oricon in Japan and Otokogumi won the Best New Artist Award in the 30th Japan Record Awards.
 Otokogumi released 10 singles and 8 albums in total.

 After the inactivation of Otokogumi in 1993, he has released songs in the genres of rock and country music.
-He is a big fun of Hank Williams.
+He is a big fan of Hank Williams.

 Takahashi has appeared in more than fifty films since 1988.